 Woodward stated that the UK also supports an expansion of the non-permanent category of membership, taking the Security Council’s total membership to somewhere in the mid-20s.

-Speakers reiterating their calls for expanding the 15-member body and modernising its working procedures to make it more transparent, inclusive, representative, accountable, and effective in world beset by cascade of interrelated crises opened the General Assembly’s annual discussion.
+Speakers reiterating their calls for expanding the 15-member body and modernising its working procedures to make it more transparent, inclusive, representative, accountable, and effective in a world beset by a cascade of interrelated crises opened the General Assembly’s annual discussion.

 In the meantime, Ambassador Ruchira Kamboj of India addressed on behalf of the G4 nations, which also included Brazil, Germany, and Japan.